-You may not take less than 13 units (College of Letters and Science minimum) or more than 16 units of coursework during your semester in FPF.
+You must take a minimum of 13 units (College of Letters and Science policy) and a maximum of 17.5 units of coursework during your semester in FPF.
 Students who need to reduce their course load below 13 units should contact an FPF Advisor in the case of extenuating circumstances such as part-time or full-time employment, disabilities, or family obligations.
 You will take three core classes within the FPF semester.
 A “core class” is typically defined as a course for which you earn 3 or more units.

-You will enroll in classes online through CalCentral.
+You will enroll in FPF's select classes online through CalCentral.
 FPF students, like continuing students, have two-phase enrollment for the fall semester.
 This is the same two-phase process that you will have for enrolling in spring semester courses.
-See our Course Planning page for more information on enrolling in classes.
+Visit our Course Planning page for more information on enrolling in classes.

 Adding and Dropping Classes

 There are strict deadlines for making changes to your schedule.